On Finite-Size D-Branes in Superstring Theory: Third Order Deformation

+and $W$, $W'$ and $W''$ were defined above.
+Here $\xi_0$ is the zero mode of $\xi$.
+In the last line of \eqref{op11} we furthermore used that the combination

-where $\xi_0$ is the zero mode of $\xi$ and we did not write terms proportional to the identity in the matter sector.
-The latter vanish when inserted in the correlator.
-Again, only the terms with a $\gamma$ ghost in $XV$ can contribute to \eqref{P02b}, because it is inserted inside correlation functions with already three $c$-ghost insertions.
-Contracting the two terms in \eqref{op11} with \eqref{eq:p0m2_a} and \eqref{eq:p0mu2} respectively and using the known correlation functions
+contributing to $[V,\xi e_i]_{m_2}$ is $Q$-exact and thus annihilated by the projector $P_0$.
+Indeed, $Q(\partial c e^{-2\phi})=c\partial^2ce^{-2\phi}-2\partial\phi c\partial c e^{-2\phi}$.
+Again, only the term with a $\gamma$ ghost in $XV$ can contribute to \eqref{P02b}, because it is inserted inside correlation functions with already three $c$-ghost insertions.
+Let us now contract the terms in \eqref{op11} with \eqref{eq:p0m2_a} and \eqref{eq:p0mu2} respectively.
+Focussing first on the terms containing the matter operator $\psi_{\mu\nu}$, and using the known correlation functions